dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications_pt1.md

 **- Functional Tests:**

-These are tests that use [Selenium](https://selenium-python.readthedocs.org/) to replicate a browser session.
+These are tests that use [Selenium](https://selenium-python.readthedocs.org/) to simulate a browser session.

 Since they are **much** slower than everything else, they are used only to test more complex user behavior (e.g. user clicks something that triggers an ajax response).

 Following the KISS principle, I'm keeping the Functional tests in their own folder, and everything else in the `/unit` folder, but of course you separate things even further as your app grows.